What the HELL?!!?

 To assist Hasbro in determining the harm that has been, [sic] we demand that you furnish us with information concerning the length of time that you have sold the infringing cards and stickers, the number of units that have been sold, and the total revenue you have received to date.
 We will then be in a position to discuss monetary compensation for your unauthorized use.

-As I mentioned, our response in 2000 was "no" -- and they definitely knew we were selling the cards (priced to merely cover printing, packing and postage) at that time.
+As I mentioned, my response in 2000 was "no" -- and they definitely knew I was selling the cards at that time.
 The response in February 2009: "Hell no." And Hasbro's attorneys can consider their cards stamped "VOID".

-To celebrate our impudence, we're throwing in something extra in every order of our gorgeous new "deluxe" GOOHF cards between now and March 31, 2009: one of our classic cards clearly stamped "VOID".
+To celebrate my impudence, I'm throwing in something extra in every order of the gorgeous new "deluxe" GOOHF cards between now and March 31, 2009: one of the classic cards clearly stamped "VOID".
 Keep it for yourself, or give it to the devil in your life.
-May we suggest a foolish corporate lawyer?
-Example shown below grasped in Randy's Fist of Defiance.
-Click on the pic to order.
+May I suggest a foolish corporate lawyer?
+Example shown below grasped in my own Fist of Defiance.

 2 March 2009 Update